List of Survivor (American TV series) episodes

 Survivor is an American reality television show, a derivative of the Swedish program, Expedition Robinson.
 It is broadcast on CBS and hosted by Jeff Probst.

 The first season, Survivor: Borneo, premiered on May 31, 2000 as part of the summer 2000 primetime scheduling cycle, and it has been aired semiannually since 2001.
-In May 2025, the series was renewed for the 2025–26 television season for its 49th and 50th seasons, continuing with 90-minute episodes.
+On January 22, 2026, ahead of the season 50 premiere, the show was renewed for a 51st season.